 Where we started...

-- We formed Students for Refugees with our awesome teacher advisor, Margaret Favretti, after first visiting Heidelberg to examine the causes and effects of the refugee crisis in Germany.
+- We formed Students for Refugees back in 2016 with our awesome teacher advisor, Maggie Favretti, after first visiting Heidelberg to examine the causes and effects of the refugee crisis in Germany.
 We were shocked and astounded by the things we saw... but we had no idea how far we would come!

 - From small meetings and many defeats, we initially had a difficult time getting involved with a crisis happening across the sea, but we persisted, attending refugee meetings and connecting with organizations across New York.

-- But as the horrific sentiment to the helpless grew in the media, our efforts only increased.
-When we were offered the opportunity to help resettle a refugee family, we jumped and worked for weeks to help... and since then, its been a blur.
+- Even in the midst of a new hostile take-over by isolationist and islamophobic sentiments, we were offered the opportunity to help resettle a refugee family... and since then, its been a blur.

-- By December, we had already sent our first container to Syria, and after buying 300 "Refugee Welcome" stickers, we staged a massive disorganized fundraising and sold out all 300 in just two days!!
-After selling thousands more, these red stickers are peppered on bumpers and laptops across New York... and beyond.
-Using this money, we sponsored our first "tent" school in Azraq, Jordan... a successful program from which we have all of the pictures of refugees on this website!
+- By December of 2016, we had already sent our first container to Syria, and after buying 300 "Refugee Welcome" stickers, we handed out stickers to dozens of students and created demand in the school... selling out all 300 in just two days!!
+After selling thousands more, these red stickers have been peppered on bumpers and laptops across New York... and beyond.
+Using this money, we sponsored our first "tent" school in Azraq, Jordan... a successful program from which we have all of the pictures of refugees on this website.

 - Seeing the incredible support we received and the growth of our club, we wanted to make our efforts bigger... and bigger.
 So we galvanized our students and began to spread to other schools.